hashicorp/terraform-provider-aws/website/docs/r/dynamodb_contributor_insights.html.markdown

 * `table_name` - (Required) The name of the table to attach contributor insight
 * `index_name` - (Optional) The global secondary index name

-## Atrriibute Reference
+## Attribute Reference

-In addition to all arguments above, teh following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `status` - The contributor insights status